casbin/casbin-ex/README.md

 | bob   |     no           |       yes      |        no        |          yes     |
 | peter |     yes          |       yes      |        yes       |          no      |

-Based on this requirements, your first step is to choose an appropriate access control model.
+Based on this requirements, our first step is to choose an appropriate access control model.
 Let's say we choose to go with the ACL model.
 Similar to Casbin, in Acx, an access control model is abstracted into a config file based on the **[PERM Meta-Model](https://vicarie.in/posts/generalized-authz.html)**.
 The content of the config file for our system would look like so:

 ```ini
 # blog.conf